Same-sex marriage in Spain: Reactions

 A public protest against the law was held on June 19, 2005.
 Protesters—led by People's Party members, Spanish bishops and the Spanish Family Forum (Foro Español de la Familia)—said they had rallied 1.5 million people against what they considered "an attack on the traditional family and Spanish values"; the Government Delegation in Madrid counted 166,000 at the same event.
-Two weeks after this protest, coinciding with Gay Pride Day, the National Federation of Lesbians, Gays, Transsexuals and Bisexuals (FELGT; Federación Estatal de Lesbianas, Gays, Transexuales y Bisexuales) estimated two million people marched in favour of the new law; police sources counted 97,000.
+Two weeks after this protest, coinciding with Pride Day, the National Federation of Lesbians, Gays, Transsexuals and Bisexuals (FELGT; Federación Estatal de Lesbianas, Gays, Transexuales y Bisexuales) estimated two million people marched in favour of the new law; police sources counted 97,000.
 Both marches took place in Madrid, at the time governed by the conservative People's Party.

 Spanish Roman Catholic bishops also claimed that the government, by extending the right of marriage to same-sex couples, "weakened the meaning of marriage", which they defined as "the union of a heterosexual couple".
 The Spanish Family Forum expressed concern over the possibility of same-sex couples adopting and raising children, and argued that adoption is not a right for the parents, but for the adopted.
-Gay associations replied that de facto adoption by same-sex couples had existed for a long time in Spain, since many couples were already rearing minors adopted by one of the partners.
+LGBT associations replied that de facto adoption by same-sex couples had existed for a long time in Spain, since many couples were already rearing minors adopted by one of the partners.
 Joint adoption by same-sex couples was already legal in Navarre (2000), the Basque Country (2003), Aragon (2004), Catalonia (2005) and Cantabria (2005) before the same-sex marriage law legalized it nationwide.
 In addition, in Asturias (2002), Andalusia (2002) and Extremadura (2003), same-sex couples could jointly begin procedures to temporarily or permanently take children in care.
 These associations also argued that there was no scientific basis for the claim that the parents' sexual orientation would cause developmental problems for their adopted children.
-This view is officially supported by the Spanish School of Psychology, which also states that homosexuality is not a pathology.
+This view is officially supported by the Spanish Psychological Association (Consejo General de la Psicología de España), which also states that homosexuality is not a pathology.